How Does a Heat Pump Work?

-But in cooling mode the opposite is true, because the outdoor coil is the condenser, and the inside one the evaporator.
-Fortunately, as users we only need to know which switch to push!
+But in cooling mode, the opposite is true because the outdoor coil is the condenser, and the inside one the evaporator.
+Fortunately, as users, we only need to know which switch to push!

 Other Heat Pump Applications

-Heat pumps’ ability to increase thermal energy – in other words temperature – introduces the possibility of other applications.
+Heat pumps’ ability to increase thermal energy – in other words, temperature – introduces the possibility of other applications.
 For example, the energy can heat water for radiators, or even circulate it under floors for heating.
 There are also combined solar-heat-pump applications.
-In this technology, solar power increases the initial temperature of water.
+In this technology, solar power increases the initial temperature of the water.
 This warm water then feeds into the heat pump evaporator for final processing, thereby reducing the overall amount of electricity consumed.

-Invest in a heat pump today to reap the energy saving benefits tomorrow.
+Invest in a heat pump today to reap the energy-saving benefits tomorrow.

 Click here to schedule a free in-home consultation.